zoranaltiparmakov/smart-spent/README.md

 # Spent Money Android application

+## DEVELOPMENT
+Whenever new feature or fix is going to be added, create new branch from development called FIX:fix-name or FEATURE:feature-name and after completing the task, and successfully testing, merge into the development branch.
+When everything is tested and works, merge development into staging branch, and CI/CD will deploy to the production if test is passed.

 ## Introduction
 ##### This project is in early development mode.
 Goal of this project is developing Android application using Machine Learning and